 Accountancy Manager already has a thorough client portal that helps to manage documents and ask for signatures.
 This feature includes form filling, document management, branding, e-signatures, and deadlines, all in one place.
-We also know that Uku plans to release a client portal in 2023.
+Uku’s Client Portal does not allow e-signatures, but everything else matches your needs for a client portal.

 In Uku, you can leave comments, mention team members and add attachments to tasks.
 This way, when delegating a task to a coworker or a group, all the needed information is available in one place.
 You can also follow tasks in Uku, which is quite practical when instructing an intern.